You can get in big trouble in the “Biggest Little City in the World” if you try to cheat your way to riches in one of Reno's many casinos.

 If you take out a casino marker from a Reno or Lake Tahoe casino – essentially a no-interest line of credit extended so you can gamble – your failure to pay it back can land you in jail.
 The road to a conviction under Nevada casino marker laws is as follows:

-- Usually, the terms of casino markers require that they be paid back within 30 days.
+- Usually, the terms of casino markers require that they are paid back within 30 days.
 If the gambler fails to pay back the casino within that time, the casino will send them a notice and demand by certified mail advising that they have 10 days since the date of the mailing to pay the debt.

 - If the debt is not paid within that 10-day period, the casino can report the default to the Washoe County District Attorney's office and ask them to prosecute the gambler.

-- The district attorney will send another 10-day demand for payment, tacking additional collection fees on to the original debt.
+- The district attorney will send another 10-day demand for payment, tacking on additional collection fees on to the original debt.
 At this point, payment must be made to the district attorney, not the casino.

 - If the debt is not paid to the district attorney's office, they will ask a judge to issue a warrant for your arrest.